-I study rural livelihoods, land politics and dispossesion, indigenous epistemologies, oral history and ethnography.
-I am a SocioCultural PhD student in the School of Anthropology with a PhD Minor in Latin American Studies at the University of Arizona.
-My work examines rural peoples (campesino and indigenous Guaraní) and large-scale land holders relationships in north-eastern Paraguay.
-I am carrying out a political economy and ecology examination of the lived and material experiences of land inequality.
-I seek to understand the ways that rural Paraguayans navigate and create limited opportunities to contest land loss.
+I study rural livelihoods, land politics and dispossesion in Latin America, specifically the aftermaths of land titling for indigenous and campesino communities.
+More broadly, my work examines rural peoples relationships to land in north-eastern Paraguay through political economy and ecology.
+By documenting the material and ontological impacts of land inequality, I seek to understand the ways that rural Paraguayans navigate and contest land grabbing and changing livelihoods.
 I also study up to examine how elites (Brasiguayos transnational farmers and Paraguayans) gain and hold land in rural Paraguay.
 I am particularly interested in how this plays out along differences of class, race, ethnicity, gender and language.

-I recently completed 18 months of field research in Northern Paraguay: 12 months funded by the IAF Grassroots Development Fellowship and 6 months funded by the Fulbright-Hays DDRA and NSF DDRIG.
-I am currently writing in Santiago, Chile at PUC and was funded as a PEO Scholar.
+I recently completed 22 months of field research in Northern Paraguay funded by the IAF Grassroots Development Fellowship, the Fulbright-Hays DDRA and NSF DDRIG.
+I am currently writing my dissertation monograph in Santiago, Chile at PUC and was funded as a PEO Scholar.

 Tusing, Cari.
 La ética y la alteridad: una reflexión sobre la memoria y el destino de Estados Unidos.
 Huellas de Estados Unidos / #02 / Febrero 2012; 105-115.

 Under Review: Tusing, Cari.
 The New Guarani Reductions: Aftermaths of Collective Titling in Northern Paraguay.
 Journal of Peasant Studies.

 Dozier Award 2015 (SOA Best Single-Authored Paper) La Paradoja Paraguaya: The Paraguayan and Indigenous Guaraní Split